patrikx3/redis-ui/README.md

 https://github.com/patrikx3/redis-ui/releases

 ## On ElectronJs
-(The GitHub versions are always instant to see than from ElectronJs Apps - delayed.)
+(The GitHub versions are always instant, while the ElectronJs Apps releases are delayed.)
 https://electronjs.org/apps/p3x-redis-ui

 ## The test version